shawnzyp/DnD/README.md

 ## Deployment

 The project deploys automatically to GitHub Pages after the Playwright test suite succeeds on the `main` branch.
 Visit `https://<your-github-username>.github.io/DnD/` (replace `<your-github-username>` with the account or organization that owns this repository) to view the published site, or open the **github-pages** environment in the repository to follow the latest release.
+The deployment pipeline rewrites asset URLs so the published build serves correctly from the repository subdirectory on GitHub Pages.

 ## Development